Playing with Monte-Carlo Tree Search

 Simulation

-Simulation is a crucial component of the MCTS algorithm, which involves rolling out various gameplays from the expanded node.
-The choice of Simulation policy has a large impact on the final result.
-A common strategy for selecting actions is to use a random policy due to its simplicity, which chooses actions uniformly at random at successive states.
-The Simulation continues until a terminal state is reached.
+Starting from the expanded node, the roll-out strategy is conducted to simulate a gameplay.
+The choice of simulation policy has a large impact on the final result.
+A common strategy for selecting actions is to use a random policy for its simplicity, which chooses actions uniformly at random at successive states.
+The simulation step repeats until a terminal state is reached.
 The results of the simulation, such as the final state or a reward value, are then collected and used to update the values of the node.
-However, the random policy can be highly inefficient, which has led to the development of more advanced techniques, such as rule-based simulation and learning methods [4][8] .
+A major concern for the policy is the efficiency issues.
+Some improved ingredients have been made, such as rule-based simulation and learning methods [4] [8] .

 \begin{algorithm}